LAN-SHLOK/medibot-backend/README.md

 | **STT (Speech-to-Text)** | `Whisper-Tiny` | Runs locally natively on `float16` precision to bypass CPU bottlenecks and execute directly on CUDA architecture. |
 | **TTS (Text-to-Speech)** | `edge_tts` + `SSE` | Employs an `EventSource` pipeline to automatically chunk audio bytecode and stream base64 encoded MP3 fragments directly to the UI avatar. |
 ### 3. Resilient Daemon Threading
 The background Voice Engine thread is heavily fortified with `try...except` recovery mechanisms.
-In the event of an upstream API timeout, the thread instantly broadcasts a terminal `{"action": "stop"}` payload via Server-Sent Events, ensuring the frontend client can recover gracefully and notify the user.
+- **Crash Recovery:** In the event of an upstream API timeout, the thread instantly broadcasts a terminal `{"action": "stop"}` payload via Server-Sent Events.
+- **Client Safety:** This ensures the frontend client can recover gracefully and notify the user, preventing infinite loading states.
 ---
 ## 🛡️ Fortified Security
 ### Prompt Injection Shielding